vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, apply the changes by generating a new set of YAML files.
 >`yot -i ./examples/kubernetes/replaceLabelKey.yaml -o /tmp/new`

-## Remove All Annotations
+## Remove all annotations

-Often times annotations are set for certain environments that may not apply to your environment.
-To remove all annotations we will use the `delete` action.
+Annotations are set for specific environments that may not apply to your environment.

+Use the `delete` action to remove all annotations in the following example:

 ```yaml
 # removeAnnotations.yaml